 What is striking is that the mast is at an angle of about 15 degrees forward.
 This means that the front wing is further forward on the board.
 You can clearly see that during wind foiling.
 More on that later.
 The wings have a relatively small area.
 Although the mast is of alumiumium, the wind foil is quite a lot lighter than the Starboard Carbon GT (there is the mast of Carbon).
 The wind foil feels less sturdy and stiff than the Starboard Freeride Alu.

-On the Water With the Fanatic Flow H9 Foil
+On the water with the Fanatic Flow H9 Foil

 Jibes are easier than the Starboard Carbon.
 You stay in the air more easily during the jibe.
 Also certainly the result of the fact that the wings are further forward.
 The impression I had of the speed was fine.
 I didn’t have an immediate comparison, but the feeling was good.

 This wind foil is about 60% cheaper than my own wind foil.
 However, the first impression is good.
 He’s more than worth his money.
 What I regret is that the wind foil is a bit more nervous and therefore requires more concentration than the Starboard (which is not an easy wind foil).
 This makes it an extra challenge for novice wind foilers to learn to wind foil.
-And the cream-whizzing freerider won’t appeal to this either.
+And the cruising freerider won’t appeal to this either.
 A set of larger wings for the Fanantic wind foil would certainly make this wind foil more accessible.
 This wind foil is suitable for the more technically oriented windsurfer who would like to be challenged.
 I see this wind foil more as a good low budget race foil than a beginners and/or freeride wind foil.

 Starboard Freeride Aluminium